ILC sensitivity for leptophilic scalar dark matter: Scalar Dark Matter: Relic Density and Constraints on

 \section{Scalar Dark Matter: Relic Density and Constraints on $\Lambda$}

 As previously mentioned, we focus our attention on a real\footnote{The results for a complex scalar would be exactly analogous.
-The effective lagrangian describing the scalar and pseudo-scalar interactions of a complex scalar DM will have an additional factor of $1/4$.} scalar DM, denoted as $\phi$ and adopt the effective field theory approach for defining 4-particle effective interactions of the type $\phi$-$\phi$-$f$-$\bar{f}$ between the WIMPs and the SM fermions.
+The effective lagrangian describing the scalar and pseudo-scalar interactions of a complex scalar DM will have an additional factor of $1/4$.
+For a detailed study of MeV scale complex scalar DM, see Ref.~\cite{Choudhury:2019tss}.} scalar DM, denoted as $\phi$ and adopt the effective field theory approach for defining 4-particle effective interactions of the type $\phi$-$\phi$-$f$-$\bar{f}$ between the WIMPs and the SM fermions.
 In this analysis, we do not consider the interactions involving $\phi$ and the SM gauge or Higgs bosons.
 We further assume that our WIMP candidate ($\phi$) is the only new particle species at the electroweak scale, and that, any other new particle species is much heavier than $\phi$.
 Under this assumption, the thermal relic density is entirely determined by the abundance of $\phi$ particles.\footnote{Otherwise, the presence of another DM component having a mass nearly of the order of $\phi$ could significantly alter the relic density of dark matter particles~\cite{PhysRevD.43.3191}.} The stability of the DM is ensured by imposing a $Z_2$ symmetry (under which the DM field is odd, while all the SM fields are even), implying that the interaction terms in the lagrangian have to involve a pair of DM fields.
-Thus, the effective lagrangian\footnote{The gauge invariance in this case can be administered by including the factor of $\rm \left \langle H \right \rangle/ v$.
-However, this will reflect in our final result as lower $\Lambda$ values.} for the scalar and pseudo-scalar interactions can be written as
+Thus, the effective lagrangian\footnote{One would expect a term like $g_{\phi\,H}\,\phi\,\phi\,H^{\dagger}\,H$.
+For $m_{\phi} < m_H/2$, the bounds from the invisible higgs decay width i.e., $H\rightarrow \phi\,\phi$, require $g_{\phi\,H} \lesssim 0.004$.
+Also, for light $\phi$, one has a very efficient higgs-mediated annihilation into a $b\,\bar{b}$ pair.
+Retaining sufficient relic density requires $g_{\phi\,H} \lesssim 0.001$ for such $m_{\phi}$.
+On the other hand, for heavier $\phi$, a $\phi\,\phi\rightarrow H\,H$ annihilation can be efficient for $g_{\phi\,H} \gtrsim 0.01$.
+Since this is well-studied, in our analysis we assume that $g_{\phi\,H}$ is negligibly small.} for the scalar and pseudo-scalar interactions can be written as

-where $g_{S/P}^f$ is the corresponding strength for the scalar/pseudo-scalar interaction and $\Lambda$ refers to the cut-off scale of the effective theory.
+where v is the vacuum expectation value of the Higgs field, $g_{S/P}^f$ is the corresponding strength for the scalar/pseudo-scalar interaction and $\Lambda$ refers to the cut-off scale of the effective theory.